marcoverpas/Six_lectures_on_sfc_models/README.md

 kable(TFM_Matrix) #Unload kableExtra to use this
 ```

-Once again, a LaTeX version of the table can be generated using "kableExtra".
+Once again, a LaTeX version of the table can be generated using `kableExtra`.

 ```R
 #Upload libraries